The Big Give

 Winter is tough when you’re in the late stages of a life-limiting illness, especially if you want to stay at home for what will be your last Christmas.
 The cold keeps you inside, visits decrease, and the emotional toll weighs heavily.
 This is where our community team come in, spending their winter caring for people in these situations in the comfort of their own homes.

 Comprising of nurses, health care assistants and admin support, our community team spend winter visiting people, helping families cope, escalating issues, and giving care.
 They may even pop Christmas dinner in the oven.
-United, they keep families together, home, safe, in peace and comfort during what can be a difficult time of year.
+United, they keep families together, home, safe, in peace and comfort.

 Referrals are rising for these services, with Hertfordshire having the highest number of people on the End-of-Life Register in England.
 Our team is ready to meet the demand, but we need your support for them to do so.
 Earlier this year, we announced a £750,000 funding shortfall.
 Help us to close this gap and meet the expected demand this winter.